Introduction

 Local Regulations and Permits

-- Permit Costs: The cost of obtaining the necessary permits can vary widely depending on local regulations.
+- Permit Costs: The cost of getting the necessary permits can change a lot depending on local rules.

 Installation Costs: Hiring Professionals vs. DIY